-- We are working closely with industry peak bodies to understand the needs and assisting to develop programming to support businesses and community. - We use data and industry insights to support a regional approach to business attraction and retention. - We provide presentations to key stakeholder groups including (but not limited to) local government, Community Resource Centres, Chambers of Commerce and Industry and various industry groups and training councils. - We are emailing various stakeholder groups with relevant resources and programs and share data to stakeholders to inform on current labour market trends through the SWESP roundtable meetings and presentations. - We ensure content in our newsletter, 'Did you know' emails and social media is relevant and contains information on current labour market trends, caseload characteristics and business support opportunities. - We are engaging with businesses about business attraction strategies for recruitment and retention of workforce and availability of cohorts they may not have considered previously.
+- We are working closely with industry peak bodies to understand the needs and assisting to develop programming to support businesses and community. - We use data and industry insights to support a regional approach to business attraction and retention. - We provide presentations to key stakeholder groups including, but not limited to, Local Government, Community Resource Centres, Chambers of Commerce and Industry and various industry groups and training councils. - We are emailing various stakeholder groups to promote and share relevant resources, programs and data to stakeholders and informing on current labour market trends through SWESP Roundtable meetings and presentations. - We ensure content in our newsletter, 'Did you know?' emails and social media is relevant and contains information on current labour market trends, caseload characteristics and business support opportunities. - We are engaging with businesses about business attraction strategies for recruitment and retention of workforce and availability of cohorts they may not have considered previously.